 Birds are resting on a cliff, surrounded by a gray sky and water, with a lighthouse visible in the distance.
-Rocks rise from the water, with seabirds on the cliffs and a light sky filled with drifting clouds.
+A coastal view of Heligoland featuring red cliffs, a communication tower, and calm waters along the island's edge.

 Germany